List of films set in Vienna

 This is a list of films set in Vienna.
+While they have traditionally featured "opulent interiors and romantic exteriors", some New Wave films have subverted this image by selecting obscure locations or modern urban spaces.

 Due to Vienna's rich musical heritage, many of the movies set there are about music or have a strong musical element in the storyline.